formsend/nano/README.md

 https://api.nano.to
 ```

-The API is accesed only on HTTPS by GET or POST request.
+The API is accessed only on HTTPS by GET or POST request.
 You can use the browser for most GET endpoints.
 POST requests require something like [Postman](https://www.postman.com/) or a backend server.

 ---